pollirrata/assignment/README.md

 ### Using REST API tester
-- Start Assignment application
+- Start _Gaona.Assignment.exe_ application
 - Make the corresponding calls for the diff process

-An example of the calls I used is on Postman exported file
+An example of the calls I used is on Postman exported file, included in this repo